 Of course, you have to try the Spanish beers too!
 The most notable are: Estrella Damm (my favorite), Estrella Galacia, Mahou, and Alhambra.
 When ordering, ask for a cerveza caña if you want a small, and cerveza doble if you want a large (or double).

 Eat at the Oldest Restaurant in the World

 Casa Botín is the oldest restaurant in the world!
 It has been open since 1752 and is most known for it’s roast suckling pig.
 Definitely book ahead of time if you want to eat here on your Madrid trip!

-Hope this post was help while planning your weekend trip to Madrid!
+Hope this post was help while planning your weekend in Madrid, Spain!
 Was there anything else you would add?
 Let me know in the comments!

 You Might Also Like: